 Assist with building or repairs.
 Great for skilled tradespeople or eager learners.

-Gardening in Work Exchanges for Free Accommodation
+Gardening in Volunteer Exchanges

 Plant, prune, or weed.
 Ideal for those who enjoy outdoor work.